-- Flooding of roads making them impassable to emergency vehicles and residents - Shoreline erosion - Destruction or alteration of riparian habitats - Restricted recreational use of waterbodies, trails, and adjacent lands - More strain on budgets and personnel for repairing flood-damaged facilities and controlling public use of facilities during flooding events

-The Federal Emergency Management Agency (FEMA) has identified areas prone to flooding during 100-year flood events to assist cities and residents in managing flood risk.
-FEMA-mapped floodplains within the LMRWMO are generally limited to areas surrounding lakes, ponds, and streams and may not reflect localized flood risk related to stormwater conveyance systems (see Figure 2-17).
+- Flooding of roads making them impassable to emergency vehicles and residents - Shoreline and streambank erosion - Destruction or alteration of riparian habitats - Restricted recreational use of waterbodies, trails, and adjacent lands - More strain on budgets and personnel for repairing flood-damaged facilities and controlling public use of facilities during flooding events within the LMRWMO are generally limited to areas surrounding lakes, ponds, and streams and may not reflect localized flood risk related to stormwater conveyance systems (see Figure 2-17).
 Flooding of the Mississippi River has historically caused significant damage to LMRWMO communities.
 Several LMRWMO communities maintain levees to reduce flood risk adjacent the Mississippi River.
 This flooding is generally beyond the scope of the LMRWMO due to its regional nature.